imjoy-team/ImJoy/docs/development.md

     but you have to convert it with [combinatronics.com](https://combinatronics.com/).

  *  For **Python** plugins, we recommend to package your library as a pip module on GitHub.
-We refer to a dedicated [section](http://localhost:8000/docs#/development?id=install-package-from-github) explaining how this can be done.
+For more information, consult the dedicated section [here](development?id=install-package-from-github).